php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

     return $this->hasOne('App\Phone', 'foreign_key');

-Additionally, Eloquent assumes that the foreign key should have a value matching the `id` (or the custom `$primaryKey`) column of the parent.
+Additionally, Eloquent assumes that the foreign key should have a value matching the `id` column of the parent.
 In other words, Eloquent will look for the value of the user's `id` column in the `user_id` column of the `Phone` record.
 If you would like the relationship to use a value other than `id`, you may pass a third argument to the `hasOne` method specifying your custom key:

     return $this->hasOne('App\Phone', 'foreign_key', 'local_key');